This seemed like a good fit for this week. Enjoy.

 I kind of like the blog/website that the recipe came from (Eating Bird Food, is the name), even though her type of blog isn’t really my thing.
-BUT some of the recipes are pretty cool and I do love birds so.
+BUT some recipes are pretty cool and I love birds so.

 Even though that’s not at ALL what her blog is about.